Skip to content

 When Should I Register for My runDisney Princess Race?

-The Disney Princess Half Marathon weekend usually falls in mid to late February, but registration opens months in advance.
+The Disney Princess Half Marathon weekend typically takes place in mid-to-late February, but registration opens several months in advance.

 Typically, the Disney Princess race registration opens in June or July.
-For example, I registered for the 2016 Disney Princess 5K in July 2015, and registration opened on June 20, 2023, for the February 2024 races.
+For example, I registered for the 2016 Disney Princess 5K in July 2015, and registration for the February 2024 races opened on June 20, 2023.

 Due to the popularity of these races, these are my tips for successfully registering for your race:

 As I mentioned, the Disney Princess races, especially the Disney Princess 5K, are extremely popular.
-That is why they are very likely to quickly sell out within hours.
-Particularly for the Disney Princess 5K, you’ll want to register right when registration opens to secure your spot.
+That is why they are likely to sell out very quickly within hours.
+Particularly for the Disney Princess 5K, you’ll want to register as soon as registration opens to secure your spot.

-To ensure your slot, occasionally check the runDisney website for an announcement of next year’s race date and when registration will open.
+To secure your spot, periodically check the runDisney website for an announcement of next year’s race date and when registration will open.

 Then, mark your calendar, jot it in your planner, or set an alert on your phone.
 Just do something to remind yourself to register for the race that day!